Regulations & Compliance

 Why are we so concerned about illegal charter?

-The reason The Air Charter Association has such strong views on illegal charters is very simple – they do not have the layers of safety, security, risk and compliance management that legal charter operators put into their flights.
+The reason we have strong views on illegal charters is very simple – they do not have the layers of safety, security, risk assessment and compliance management that legal charter operators put into their flights.
 We are an industry that sets out to absolutely minimise risk and protect travellers.

-of oversight; ensuring that the pilots are appropriately licensed, fully trained in normal and emergency procedures every six months, through auditing the services of third parties such as fuel companies and handling agents to making sure that the flight’s operation is carried out with the least risk possible, taking away all of the commercial pressures from the flight and ground crew, so that they are solely focussed on the journey itself.
+of oversight; ensuring that the pilots are appropriately licensed and fully trained in normal and emergency procedures every six months and through auditing the services of third parties such as fuel companies and handling agents to ensure that the flight’s operation is carried out with the least risk possible.
+These steps take away all the commercial pressures from the flight and ground crew, so that they are solely focussed on the journey itself.

-Whilst technically legal, the Association is concerned that the end-users of such arrangements may not be fully aware of the differences between flying on an aircraft which is commercially registered and operated by a licensed air carrier, and flying on one which is leased for a day, both in terms of safety and in terms of accountability.
+Whilst technically legal, the Association is deeply concerned that the end-users of such arrangements may not be fully aware of the differences between flying on an aircraft which is commercially registered and operated by a licensed air carrier, and flying on one which is leased for a day, both in terms of safety and in terms of accountability.

 When an aircraft is legally chartered, the responsibilities remain with the aircraft operator;

-When leased, the aircraft operator is the person leasing that aircraft and they are now ultimately responsible for planning, safety, compliance and operations – whilst these tasks can be delegated to the pilot they have hired, the accountability in the event of an accident or incident remains with the lessor.
+When leased, the aircraft operator is the person leasing that aircraft and they are now ultimately responsible for planning, safety, compliance and operations – whilst these tasks can be delegated to the pilot they have hired, the accountability in the event of an accident or incident remains with the lessee.
 This could give rise to litigation and criminal charges in the event any shortcuts or illegalities have taken place.